yaleqc/qtcodes/README.md

 * [Will Sun](https://github.com/muirheadmaster)

 ## Acknowledgements
 We would like to thank [James Wootton](https://github.com/quantumjim) for valuable suggestions and feedback.
-Our code closely follows his `RepetitionCode` structure in [`qiskit.ignis.verification.topological_codes`](https://qiskit.org/documentation/apidoc/verification.html#topological-codes).
+Our code closely follows his `RepetitionCode` structure in [`qiskit.ignis.verification.topological_codes`](https://qiskit.org/documentation/apidoc/verification.html#topological-codes), and his tutorials closely guided our initial explorations.

-We'd also like to thank [Doug McClure](https://github.com/dtmcclure) for advising us on some details of the IBM hardware.
+We'd also like to thank [Doug McClure](https://github.com/dtmcclure) for advising us on helpful details of the IBM hardware.

 ## References
 - [Surface Codes: Towards Practical Large-Scale Quantum Computation](https://arxiv.org/abs/1208.0928)